 Kiswendsida Guigma

 Kiswendsida Guigma is a climate scientist with expertise in climate risk, anticipatory action and the climate and conflict nexus in addition to a profound research interest in heat waves.
-He also has experience working with national meteorological and hydrological services and engaging them on humanitarian work.
+Our focal point for West Africa and the Sahel, he also has experience working with national meteorological and hydrological services.

 Ahmadul Hassan